Deconstructed Stuffed Cabbage Casserole

 - Brown the ground beef in a large frying pan.
 (If you use lean ground beef, you’ll need a bit of olive oil, even with a non-stick pan.)

-- Remove the ground beef and then saute the onions in a little olive oil.
+- Remove the ground beef and then brown the onions in a little olive oil.
 When onions are starting to brown, add the minced garlic, thyme, and paprika and cook a few minutes more.

 - Then add the diced tomatoes, tomato sauce, water, and browned ground beef and let the mixture simmer for 15-20 minutes.
 Season to taste with salt and fresh ground black pepper.

-- Spray a large glass or crockery casserole dish with nonstick spray and start layering, starting with a layer of the cooked cabbage.
+- Spray a large glass or crockery casserole dish with nonstick spray and start layering, starting with a layer of the cooked cabbage

 - Top that with half the meat-tomato-rice mixture.
-Repeat with another layer of cabbage topped with the meat-tomato-rice mixture.
+Repeat with another layer of cabbage topped with the meat-tomato-rice mixture

-- Cover the casserole tightly with foil and bake at 350F/180C for 40 minutes (or until it’s just starting to bubble on the edges.)
+- Cover the casserole tightly with foil and bake at 350F/180C for 40 minutes (or until it’s just starting to bubble on the edges.

 - Cheese is completely optional, but at that point I removed the foil, sprinkled over 2 cups of a cheese blend, and baked uncovered until the cheese was nicely melted.
-(I used a blend of 80% mozzarella, 10% cheddar, and 10% Provolone.)
+(I used a blend of 80% mozzarella, 10% cheddar, and 10% Provolone.

 - And here’s how the finished casserole looked when it came out of the oven!
 Thanks Dolores for a recipe idea that I know is going to be a long-term repeater at my house!